mspillman/gallop/README.md

 ------------------------------
 ## **Try _GALLOP_**
 You will need a Google account to run the notebooks linked below.
 These notebooks will allow you to try _GALLOP_ for free, via your browser.
-You will not need to download or install anything to your computer, and do you not require local GPU hardware in order to run these notebooks.
+You will not need to download or install anything to your computer, and do not require local GPU hardware in order to run these notebooks.

 | Notebook | Description |
 |---------|--------|